-When buying the large box, Mama Bear diapers run a few cents more per diaper than Up & Up’s [$0.17 Mama Bears vs. $0.13 Up & Up’s as of Feb.
-2023].
+When buying the large box, Mama Bear diapers run a few cents more per diaper than Up & Up’s.
 They are essentially comparable in price.

-However, Mama Bear diapers price jumps if you only need a small pack of diapers.
-The small pack runs about $0.22 per diaper (as of Feb.
-2023), which is significantly more than the Up & Up’s.
+However, Mama Bear diapers price jumps if you only need a small pack of diapers, and is significantly more than the Up & Up’s.

 I really appreciate that Target’s Up & Up pricing is consistent regardless of the package size.
 You can buy the small bag or the biggest box and the cost per diaper is essentially the same.